Westonzoyland Pumping Station Museum: History

 In 1500, there was 70000 acre of floodable land of which only 20000 acre had been reclaimed.
 In 1597, 50 acre of land were recovered near the Parrett estuary; a few years later, 140 acre near Pawlett were recovered by means of embankments; and three further reclamations, totalling 110 acre, had been undertaken downstream of Bridgwater by 1660.
 In the early 17th century, during the time of King James I, abortive plans were made to drain and enclose much of Sedgemoor, which the local Lords supported but opposed by the Commoners who would have lost grazing rights.
 In 1632, Charles I sold the Crown's interest in the scheme, and it was taken over by a consortium that included Sir Cornelius Vermuyden, a Dutch drainage engineer.
 However, the work was delayed by the English Civil War and later defeated in Parliament after local opposition.
 In 1638, it was reported that nearly 2600 acre of Tealham and Tadham Moors were not reclaimed, with a total of 30500 acre being undrained.
 Between 1785 and 1791, much of the lowest part of the peat moors was enclosed.
 In 1795, John Billingsley advocated enclosure and the digging of rhynes (a local name for drainage channels, pronounced "reens" in the east and rhyne to the west) between plots, and wrote in his Agriculture of the County of Somerset that 4400 acre had been enclosed in the last 20 years in Wedmore and Meare, 350 acre at Nyland, 900 acre at Blackford, 2000 acre at Mark, 100 acre in Shapwick and 1700 acre at Westhay.
 Little attempt was made during the 17th and 18th centuries to pump water, possibly because the coal-driven Newcomen steam engines would have been uneconomical.
-It is unclear why windmills were not employed, as they were on the Fens of East Anglia, but only two examples have been recorded on the Levels: one at Bleadon at the mouth of the River Axe, where a sea wall had been built, and the other at Common Moor north of Glastonbury, which was being drained following a private Act of Parliament in 1721.
+It is unclear why windmills were not employed, as they were on the Fens of East Anglia, but only two examples have been recorded on the Levels: one at Bleadon at the mouth of the River Axe, where a sea wall had been built, and the other at Common Moor north of Glastonbury, which was being drained following a private act of Parliament in 1721, the Glastonbury Inclosure Act 1721 (8 Geo.
+1. c.
+16 Pr.).